-If you are interested in participating in this program, or want to refer someone who you think might benefit from a weekly visit, please contact one of the following Senior Companion Coordinators:
+If you are interested in participating in this program or want to refer someone who you think might benefit from a weekly visit, please contact one of the following Senior Companion Coordinator:

 Southern Kane & Kendall County

 - at least 18 years of age or older,

 - willing and able to make weekly contact with their senior,

 - friendly, dependable and compassionate and

 - committed to making a positive difference in someone’s life.

 - Be of upstanding moral and ethical character